lragudo/queer-christian-64ba3/src/pages/lgbtq.md

       - question: What lead you to realize and accept that you're queer?
         answer: |
           ## Personal Stories
-      - question: What about "conversion therapy"?
-        answer: >
-          People have come to a consensus that “conversion therapy” does not work.
-Here’s a summary of why.
     type: faq_section
 template: advanced
 ---